 We used to admire the genuine desire of President Duterte to address the problems of addiction in our country.
-We can feel his disgust and rage over what is happening and most of our people can relate with him.
+We can feel his disgust and rage over what is happening and most of our people can relate to him.
 But the way we deal with the pressing issues is both painful and scary.

 We had been in pain, in anguish and fear for the longest time when it comes to addiction.
 From our tortured emotions, slaughter seems to be the best way out for some.
 Although I’m afraid if it can do much in dealing with the problems we have at hand.

 Our natural reaction when we hear the word “addict” is a threat.
 We usually hide or deny when we found out a loved one is addicted.
 We do not even want to think about it.
 We are afraid of what it may bring us, and of what will happen.

 In our barangay, we protect ourselves when we knew someone is an addict by getting away from them.
 A student will be expelled from school once identified an addict.
 In the church, addicts never go, that’s what we thought.
 Rarely will they seek treatment.
 They don’t understand it is a disease, therefore they don’t realize they can recover.